Managing Town Forests: Timber, Wildlife, Recreation

 Town-owned conservation lands are for people – places to come together and build community, learn about stewardship of the natural world, and recreate alone or in groups.
 Town lands protect valuable natural resources – water and wildlife habitat.
 They can bring income to a town through responsible timber management.
 Balancing all these interests can be a challenge, but many town in New Hampshire have had great stories to share in how they manage their town forests.

-Join us for this FREE field-based workshop to learn how the town of Gilmanton has managed the Thompson Town Forest.
+Join us for this FREE field-based workshop to learn how the town of Fremont has managed their town forest.

 Details: The entire workshop will be spent outdoors rain or shine.
 Please dress accordingly and bring water and snack if desired.

-Who: This workshop is perfect for Conservation Commissioners, Town Forest Committee Members, and other town volunteers, but anyone interested in learning about managing land for multiple interests are welcome to attend.
+Who: This workshop is aimed at Conservation Commissioners, Town Forest Committee Members, and other town volunteers, but anyone interested in learning about managing land for multiple interests are welcome to attend.